MeebioCZ/PropelEnableDisableBehavior/README.md

 PropelEnableDisableBehavior for [Propel2] (https://github.com/propelorm/Propel2)
 ==================================

-The Behavior adds enabled column in table adds methods to enable/disable each rows.
+The Behavior adds "enabled" column in table, and adds methods to enable/disable each rows.

 Installation
 ------------